eilab-gt/SuspensePerception/research/gerrig_normal.md

 As Bond’s eyes grew accustomed to the dark of the office, he hurried toward the door.
 He was met there, however, by a very large and very ugly man.
 Light from the hall spilled in, revealing another gun pointing at his chest.
 Blofeld picked himself up off the ground and said, “I am not amused by your antics Mr. Bond.
 I hope you understand that my good friend here, Mr. Crushak, is devoted to eliminating such irritations from my life.”
 At this, the large man contorted his face into what he might have intended as a smile.
 It made him look no less ugly.
 Blofeld continued, “Tie up Mr. Bond.”
 Crushak forced Bond into a wooden arm chair and carefully pinned Bond in place by wrapping a piece of piano wire around each of the chair’s corners and Bond’s arms.
 Each subsequent twist of the wire bit more painfully into Bond’s flesh.
 Crushak grunted to indicate that he was done.
-Blofeld said, “My dear Mr. {hero_lastname}.
+Blofeld said, “My dear Mr. Bond.
 You came here as my guest and now I find you going through my personal belongings.
 I don’t think you have behaved very well.
 I will leave you here with Mr. Crushak to contemplate your rude behavior.”

 ### Version 2